Superformula/mobile-test/QR-generator-test.md

 ## Context

 - A client needs to display a QR code in their App.
-- The App is a typical membership App, which can be used to access features of one's membership.
-- The QR code can be used to identify one's membership or feature.
+- The QR code can be used to identify one's profile or a certain feature.

 ## Requirements

 ### Tasks

-1. Build a simple API server that provides an endpoint which generates a random seed used to create QR code.
+1. Build a simple API server that provides an endpoint which generates a random seed used to create QR code. (if you cannot build an API server, we can supply a lambda to do this for you)
 2. Build a simple App that can call the seed endpoint and generate a QR code based on the seed.
+3. Be sure the app will use the below UI and will have a navigation patterb present.

 ### UI